maxlindmark/Temperature_Allee/README.md

 # Temperature_Allee
 Data and files to reproduce the analysis in Lindmark et al 2018

+If you want to:
-### To reproduce the figures
+### reproduce the figures
 ... based on the simulated data, please see the folder "R" which uses already simulated and saved data, stored in folder "Data"

-### To see how the model is implemented in matcont
+### see how the model is implemented in matcont
 ... see "MatLab_MatCont_model_files", "msII_Paper_MatCont_implementation.txt"

-### To open the model in MatCont GUI and re-export or check simulated curves
+### open the model in MatCont GUI and re-export or check simulated curves
 ... follow the instructions below.

 #### Navigate to folder MatLab_MatCont_model_files: